 Most parking meters are enforced from 6am-6pm Monday through Friday.

 Some parking meters are enforced until 10 pm, seven days a week, when an event is taking place at the Stadium, Selland Arena, Saroyan Theatre, or Convention Center.
 Decals on the meter identify this event-specific requirement.
 For more information on downtown event parking, please see tab below.

 Meter Occupancy Permit

 The Parking Division offers a monthly permit valid for use at any City of Fresno parking meter, regardless of the posted time limit.
 The permit is a hangtag and can be shared by office staff, attorneys, or couriers.
 It is also ideal for those who make multiple stops downtown or stay for extended time periods.
-The permit is $154.00 per month and is available beginning the last Wednesday of each month for the upcoming month.
+The permit is $159.00 per month.
 Contact (559) 621-PARK (7275) for more information.

 Residential Parking Districts